 About the Local Story Space Project

-The Local Story Space Project is an online space for stories about creative women and their creative spaces.
+The Local Story Space Project (on hiatus) is an online space for stories about creative women and their creative spaces.
 Based on Virginia Woolf’s idea that “a woman must have money and a room of her own if she is to write,” each interview is an opportunity to explore what space means, what feeds creativity and the ways that creative women make time and space for their creativity when there are often competing demands.